PCUPR School of Architecture and Design RHC

 The genetics of a new Strategic Architect

-The School of Architecture at the Pontifical Catholic University of Puerto Rico aims to forge a new Strategic Architect within an innovative ecology of experimentation and expansive knowledge.
+The RHC School of Architecture and Design of the Pontifical Catholic University of Puerto Rico aims to forge a new Strategic Architect within an innovative ecology of experimentation and expansive knowledge.
 Through an interdisciplinary curricular structure, a unique digital platform complimentary to that structure, and a compromise to impact society constructively through a multisectorial institutional interaction, the School of Architecture exposes its community, students, professors and visitors to creative processes that transcend the conventionalist attitude and the obsolete state of the proposals of the establishment.

 Architecture, within the realm of professional practice, is regarded as a catalyst of vanguard initiatives within the use and development of social environments, thus assuming responsibility for the implications of proposed interventions within our communities.
 The School of Architecture envisions future professionals that are able to engage these scenarios with leadership and social responsibility, guided by an ethic that leads constructively to an intellectual genetic defined by ten primary strands.